Julian von Haacke

-Julian von Haacke (born 14 February 1994) is a German professional footballer who most recently played as a midfielder for Austrian Bundesliga club Austria Klagenfurt.
+Julian von Haacke (born 14 February 1994) is a German professional footballer who plays as a midfielder for Oberliga Hamburg club TuS Dassendorf.

 Early life

 Von Haacke was born in Bremen, Germany on 14 February 1994.

 Career

 Early career and Werder Bremen

 Von Haacke was with Post SV Bremen from 1998 to 2005 and Union 60 Bremen from 2005 to 2006 before joining Werder Bremen on 1 July 2006.

 Von Haacke made his debut for the club's reserves in a 1–0 loss to SV Meppen on 11 August 2013.
 He finished the 2013–14 season with three goals in 27 appearances.
 During the 2014–15 season, von Haacke only made five league appearances scoring one goal and two appearances in the promotional playoff being sidelined with a cruciate ligament injury for most of the season.
 Werder Bremen II were promoted to the 3.
 Liga for the 2015–16 season where von Haacke made his professional debut in a 2–1 win against Hansa Rostock on 25 July 2015.